 2 October 1931: The death of Sir Thomas Lipton, who succeeded in establishing a chain of grocery stores across Great Britain; who gave his name to Lipton teas; and who repeatedly (and unsuccessfully) challenged for yachting's America's Cup.

 10 October, 1974 By the second General Election of the year, Harold Wilson's Labour Party has accepted the need for devolution.
 The Scottish Nationalists take 30% of the vote and 11 parliamentary seats

 16 October 1774: The early death in Edinburgh of Robert Fergusson, one of Scotland's greatest poets and the man who Robert Burns acknowledged as his inspiration.

 16 October 1939: The first German aircraft to be shot down over Britain in WWII is attacked by RAF fighters over the River Forth.

-28 October 1794 Robert Liston, the first surgeon to use general anaesthetic, was born in Linlithgow.
+28 October 1794 Robert Liston, the first surgeon to use general anesthetic, was born in Linlithgow.
 In 1827, he became a Surgeon at the Royal Infirmary of Edinburgh.
 Liston moved to University College London in 1835 as Professor of Clinical Surgery.